Verdin-Python/Verdin-Python/README.md

 - 👋 Hi, I’m @Verdin-Python
 - 👀 I’m interested in ...
 Game Development
 - 🌱 I’m currently learning ...
 Python, Lua, C#.
 C++.
-- 💞️ I’m looking to collaborate on ...
-Want to learn more then I'll collaborate.
 - 📫 How to reach me ...
 Feel free to add me on Discord Verdin#2837

 <!---